FOREX-Dollar at week's peak after Fed tiptoes towards rate move

 the market priced them out in recent weeks.

-In morning trade in Europe, the euro was down a cent against
+In early trade in Europe, the euro was down more than a cent

 The dollar index rose a further 0.4 percent from the U.S.